johnhw/pyspacenavigator/README.md

 # pyspacenavigator
 3Dconnexion Space Navigator in Python using raw HID (Windows only).
 Note: you **don't** need to install or use any of the drivers or 3Dconnexion software to use this package.
 It interfaces with the controller directly.

-Implements a simple interface to the 6 DoF 3Dconnexion [Space Navigator](http://www.3dconnexion.co.uk/products/spacemouse/spacenavigator.html) device.
+Implements a simple interface to the 6 DoF 3Dconnexion [Space Navigator](http://www.3dconnexion.co.uk/products/spacemouse/spacenavigator.html) device as well as similar devices.
+The following 3dconnexion devices are supported:

+* SpaceNavigator
+* SpaceMouse Pro
+* SpaceMouse Pro Wireless
+* SpaceMouse Wireless
+* 3Dconnexion Universal Receiver
+* SpaceMouse Compact

 Requires [pywinusb](https://pypi.python.org/pypi/pywinusb/) to access HID data -- this is Windows only.